Texas A&M releases DEI ban guidance as UT changes name of diversity division

 What does change is DEI offices created to maintain diversity at universities have closed.
 Institutions can no longer require DEI training for staff or diversity statements in the job application process.

-"So the thing that I fear most is not even what's in the policy text, but the strong signals that the Legislature sends to young people that diversity, equity and inclusion doesn't matter," said DeMathews.
+"So the thing that I fear most is not even what's in the policy text, but the strong signals that the Legislature sends to young people that diversity, equity and inclusion doesn't matter," DeMathews said.

 He is also concerned about the chilling effect of the law's message and its impacts on recruiting diverse staff.